P4ral1ax/Retriever/README.md

 #### .env Values

 - WEBHOOK 	 : Set the Discord Webhook (Default : none)
 - XOR_KEY 	 : The key used to encrypt and decrypy (Default : bingus)
 - PORT    	 : Set the port the program listens on (Default : 8000)
+- SAWMILLURL : Set the Sawmill URL (Default : none)

 ### Running the C2